rencryptofish/deth-contract-viewer/README.md

 # deth_contract
-opens etherscan type contract in deth
+chrome / brave extension that adds a link on etherscan family contract pages to open on deth.net